CLALLAM TRANSIT SYSTEM

-It is the policy of Clallam Transit System to provide equal opportunity to all its employees and applicants for employment, and to assure that there will be absolutely no discrimination against any persons on grounds of race, color, creed, national origin, religion, marital status, age, sex, sexual orientation, genetic information, pregnancy or childbirth, disabled veteran status, or the presence of any physical, mental or sensory disability.
+It is the policy of Clallam Transit System to provide equal opportunity to all its employees and applicants for employment, and to assure that there will be absolutely no discrimination against any persons on grounds of race, color, or national origin.
 Clallam Transit System will also ensure that equal wages will be paid to men and women who perform equal work in the same workplace.
 Clallam Transit System will not retaliate against a person who complained about discrimination, filed a charge of discrimination or participated in an employment discrimination investigation or lawsuit.
 This policy extends to all areas of employment and to all relations with employees, including: recruitment, selection and placement, compensation, promotions and transfer, disciplinary measures, demotions, layoffs and terminations, testing and training, daily working conditions, awards and benefits, and all other terms and conditions of employment.

-Clallam Transit System feels that achievement of the program goals will benefit it through fuller utilization and development of previously underutilized human resources.
+Clallam Transit System feels that achievement of the program goals will benefit the organization through fuller utilization and development of previously underutilized human resources.

 It is Clallam Transit System's intent to assure true equality of employment by not only complying with the letter of the law, but also by carrying out its full spirit.